Enhance your undergraduate degree with a year's placement in an industrial, commercial or research environment.

 The potential of biotechnology to provide new health products, new fuels such as hydrogen, advances in agriculture and management of the environment (e.g. oil spill clean-up) is immense but at present only partly tapped.
 Biotechnology is well-placed to contribute significantly to future sustainable technology development.

 In your fourth year you will undertake a year's industrial placement and graduate after five years with an MSci (an undergraduate Masters degree) instead of a BSc.
-Placements vary considerably but in general terms, you will be placed in an industrial, commercial or research environment where you will obtain a breadth of practical experience to complement your degree programme and enhance your employability.
+Placements vary considerably but, in general terms, you will have the opportunity to do a placement in an industrial, commercial or research environment where you will be able to develop a breadth of practical experience to complement your degree programme and enhance your employability.

 A degree in Biotechnology is taught via a selection of compulsory and optional courses to enhance your learning and prepare you for a future career or further study.
 In each year you will take courses adding up to 120 credits.
 Depending on the number of compulsory and optional courses offered by your degree, you can also choose other eligible courses which fit your timetable.

-This course covers the foundations of chemistry that underpin the life sciences at a molecular level.
-The course aims to consolidate a general background in chemistry by putting chemical concepts into a life sciences context.
-The basic concepts of chemistry will be covered, along with organic molecules, acids and bases, and the basic principles behind the driving forces of reactions.
+This course covers the foundations of chemistry that underpin the life sciences at a molecular level and is suitable for students with different backgrounds including little or no previous study of chemistry.
+The basic concepts of quantitative chemistry will be covered, along with the different types of organic molecules, acids and bases, and the principles of kinetics and thermodynamics.
+The relevance of the course materials to life science is emphasised throughout.

 Laboratory classes introduce important practical techniques, with experiments that reinforce and complement the taught material.